dstackai/dstack.github.io/docs/install-cli.md

-# Install CLI
+# Installation

+Before you can set up runners or run workflows, you need to install the `dstack` CLI and obtain a `Personal Access Token`.

-## Install package
+## Install CLI

-To run workflows or obtain a token to set up runners, you'll need the `dstack` CLI.
-It can be installed via `pip`:
+The `dstack` CLI can be installed via `pip`:

 ```bash
 pip install dstack -U